santoshtmp/wordpress-citation-note/readme.txt

 == Description ==

-**YIPL Citation Footnotes** WordPress plugin is developed to help content creators manage and display academic citations or references directly from the post/page editor.
+**Citation Note** WordPress plugin is developed to help content creators manage and display academic citations or references directly from the post/page editor.

 This plugin adds a custom meta box with dynamic citation fields that allow users to:
 - Add multiple citation entries